stevebauman/location/README.md

     'selected_driver' => 'MyDriver',

 Keep in mind that this will prevent the pre-existing drivers from working.
 This will be changed in the upcoming releases.

+##Configuration

+####Drivers

+The drivers array in the configuration file stores a list of the available drivers and their configuration.

+####Driver Namespace

+Stores the namespace which the drivers in the Drivers array above, are located.

+####Selected Driver

+The selected driver that exists in the drivers array

+####Selected Driver Fallbacks

+The drivers to fallback to in the drivers array if the select driver fails.
+These will be tried in succession.
+It's recommended to use MaxMind as the last driver fallback so you're always retrieving some data.

+####Localhost Testing

+If you're running your web application locally, you may want to set this to true so you can set the `localhost_testing_ip` and try different IP addresses.

+####Localhost Forget Location

+Setting this to true removes the location key from the session so it is retrieved on every request for testing purposes.

+####Localhost Testing IP

+When `localhost_testing` is set to true, the location will be grabbed from this IP, even if you specify an IP inside the `Location::get($ip)` function.

+####Dropdown Config

+This allows you to set the keys and name of the dropdown HTML list that's generated from `Location::dropdown()` or `Location::lists()`

+####Country Codes

+This is used for the dropdown HTML list, as well as some drivers to convert the countries location code into the location name.